Transforming field research by overcoming the ‘digitisation bottleneck’, and reducing the cost of creating digital and FAIR-compliant data.

 Field based researchers will be able to gather high quality data and feed it directly into a number of integrated services using the FAIR principles.

-- Follow development of the new tool, via the new project website
+- Follow development of the new tool, via the project website and the FAIMS team blog

 - Detail about previous versions is captured on the old FAIMS website